operator-framework/olm-docs/content/en/docs/_index.md

 Operators can behave like managed service providers.
 Their user interface on the command line are APIs.
 For graphical consoles OLM annotates those APIs with descriptors that drive the creation of rich interfaces and forms for users to interact with the Operator in a natural, cloud-like way.

-## How OLM solved the cluster admin and developer needs.
+## How OLM solves the cluster admin and developer needs.

 ### Operator Installation and Management